 Partially secured loans : Omaraha's warranty fund

 This fund is paid for by borrowers, as Omaraha collects 3% from loan amount.
 This will work as long as there will be new borrowers, and if the default rate stays stable.

 Overall I was compensated 70% of the total defaulted loans amount.

 Unlike most individual loans, EstateGuru‘s real-estate loans aren’t covered by a buyback guarantee.
 In spite of the rigorous project selection, the borrower may fail to make a repayment.
-It happened for the project named Toome avenue development.
+It happened first for the project named Toome avenue development.

 The borrower was supposed to repay the principal on November, 3rd 2017 but didn’t.
 One month later, on November 14th, 2017, EstateGuru started the process of selling the collateral.
 And one week later, on November 21st, 2017, the loan was repaid to investors, including interest, overdue charge and indemnity.